sphinx-gallery/sphinx-gallery/README.rst

 installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.

-Install as a Sphinx-gallery developer
+Install as a Sphinx-Gallery developer
 -------------------------------------

 You can get the latest development source from our `Github repository